evelinapinzaru/KnightsTour/README.md

 currently free.
 When both conditions are met, function recursively calls itself with the updated position and position number.

-This process is repeated until 1 of 2 scenarios occurs :
+This process is repeated until 1 of these 2 scenarios occurs :
-1. the knight reached a dead-end before completing a full tour
+* the knight reached a dead-end before completing a full tour
-2. a solution has been found.
+* a solution has been found.

 Before returning from the current call of *search_4_solution()*,  it's crucial to backtrack by marking the current position as unoccupied and decrementing the